r0ddty/rootfs-arch-lindroid/README.md

 adb shell -t lxc_attach default -- "/bin/bash -c \"source /etc/profile && exec su - root\""
 `
 where "default" is the name of your container.

+P.S. all the packages that are being pacstrap'd into the rootfs are in the script itself.